-Frontiers of Computational Journalism (Fall 2016) My required course for the dual masters degree in computer science and journalism at Columbia.
-The course evolves every year but you can watch the lecture videos for the 2013 version.
+Frontiers of Computational Journalism (Fall 2017) My course for the dual masters degree in computer science and journalism at Columbia.
+An older version is available as lecture videos for the 2013 syllabus.

 Interactive Data Journalism in One Semester.
 A free course syllabus, with all materials, for taking students with no previous data experience to interactive visualization in 14 weeks.

 All The Things

 Network Analysis in Journalism: Practices and Possibilities.
 What kinds of network analysis do journalists do, and what kinds could they do if they had better tech?
 KDD Data Science and Journalism workshop, August 2017.
 Talk slides.

 Practical Digital Security for Journalists (video).
 Everything I know about journosec in one hour.
 Kiplinger Fellowship, Ohio State University, April 2017.

 Social Science Replication in the Age of Software, SSRC Parameters.
 If we want replicable research, we need to preserve the code, not just the data.
 March 2017.